steefnee/hello-world/README.md

 Hello out there!

-This is Stephanie, I love kittens an anything cute!
+This is Stephanie, I love kittens and anything cute!
 3rd Rock from the Sun is what I'm watching on Netflix right now.